Find Nursing Colleges

 9 Yearly Graduations

 DeSales University is the 13th most popular school in the nation for students seeking a master's degree in critical care nursing.
 Each year, around 3,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $39,500 per year, while in-state graduate students, on average, pay $21,120 per year.
-For the 2020-2021 academic year, 9 master's degrees were handed out to critical care nursing majors at DeSales.
-About 56% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $41,100 per year, while in-state graduate students, on average, pay $21,120 per year.
+During the most recent year for which we have data, 9 people received their master's degree in critical care nursing from DeSales.
+Of these students, 60% were women and 10% were members of underrepresented racial-ethnic groups.

 #15